 Well, that is the question now, isn't it?
 On the one hand, we know exactly what Episode IX will be about, as it will close out this third Star Wars trilogy, bringing the stories of Rey, Finn, Poe, Luke Skywalker and everybody else to some sort of conclusion.
 We fully expect the First Order to be defeated and for a new era in the galaxy to begin.

 But, as far as how any of that might happen, we have almost no clue.
-Certainly, with Star Wars: The Last Jedi on screens, we can begin to have some sort of idea, as we can now speculate where the final movie will start, based on where the previous one ended.
+Certainly, with Star Wars: The Last Jedi having left things in a particular way, we can now speculate where the final movie will start, based on where the previous one ended.
 There's a lot that can still happen to our favorite characters.
-We can't even be sure they'll all make it to Episode IX, considering that Han Solo left us during The Force Awakens.
-And then, of course, there's the character we know will be missing.
+The new movie is set to pick up about a year after the events of The Last Jedi.
+This means we'll find our characters in a very different place compared to how we left them, but how much has changed?

 What About Carrie Fisher?